li9com/learn-docker/lab05-managing-container/README.md

 [vagrant@node1 ~]$
 ```

 Note!
-We will use this to clean the system
+We will use this command often to clean the system

-## Exposing containers
+## Exposing container ports on the node

-By default, containers use an internal network which is not accessible outside of the Docker node.
+By default, containers use an internal network which is not accessible from outside of the Docker node.
 Container port may be bound to a Docker node port using "-p" option of the "docker run".

 - Check the "docker-run" man page.
 Look for -p, or "--publish" option